csi4999-mims/documentation/Master Documentation/README.md

 ##### Postconditions

-The report has the status of "Found"
+The report has the status of "Found".

 ### 6.3 Mathematical Model